 Other Potential Photo Spots

 Gyeongbokgung Palace, Gwanghwamun, Bukchon Hanok Village, and Changdeokgung Palace are definitely the most popular places to take photos when renting a hanbok in Seoul.
-If you want to get off the beaten path a little, you could also consider the following locations.

 - Gwanghwamun Square